Drone Photography for Beginners – 9 Tips for Epic Photos

 In this article, I will give 9 tips on how to improve the quality of your drone photos.
 A few of them apply to all sorts of photo cameras, but most of them are specific to drones and they are all useful both for beginners and intermediate users

-Exposure is the first thing to nail for quality images.
+The correct exposure is crucial for quality images.
 It is always better to err towards underexposing rather than overexposing, as it is possible to recover dark shadows up to a certain degree, while there is nothing to do with burnt highlights

 Shadows can be recovered, but there is nothing to do with burnt highlights